Innovative scalable technologies for production of cell therapies

 Project status

-69% Completed
+92% Completed

 Industry Need

-• Production of such therapies involves a series of time intensive steps that have been translated from cell biology laboratory-based procedures.
+Cell therapies, such as CAR-T cells, are increasingly important for the treatment of cancer and other maladies.
+Production of such therapies involves a series of time-intensive steps that have been translated from cell biology laboratory-based procedures.
+This proposal aims to produce innovative modular technologies for the production of cell therapies with

 Solution

-The University of Delaware and team aim to develop innovative modular technologies to produce cell therapies with improved scalability, enhanced consistency and efficacy, and the potential for reduced cost
+The University of Delaware and team aim to develop innovative modular technologies to produce cell therapies with improved scalability, enhanced consistency and efficacy, and the potential for reduced cost.

 A prototype technology recently was established that integrates scalable, functionalized soft membranes into a flow-based device for enhancing T cell transduction and promoting T cell activation (completed PC3.1-132).

 This work (PC5.2T-108) will build from this successful prototype to address more processing steps and other cell therapies, facilitated by the growth of our academic-industrial partnerships.
-Specifically, the goals of this project are to:

 Impacts